ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

     Standard keys
   </dt>
   <dd>
-    Standard keys are a way to persist a secret, such as a password or an encryption key.
+    Standard keys are a way to persist data, such as a password or an encryption key.
 When you use
     {{site.data.keyword.keymanagementserviceshort}} to store standard keys,
-    you enable hardware security module (HSM) storage for your secrets, fine-grained access control to your resources with [{{site.data.keyword.iamshort}} (IAM)](/docs/key-protect?topic=key-protect-manage-access),
+    you enable hardware security module (HSM) storage for your data, fine-grained access control to your resources with [{{site.data.keyword.iamshort}} (IAM)](/docs/key-protect?topic=key-protect-manage-access),
     and the ability to audit API calls to the service with